traj3ctory/traj3ctory/README.md

 ## Github Trophies

-> Expand to see my Github trophies
+> Expand to see my GitHub trophies

 <details>
   <summary>